gruntlord5/cloudflare-rr7-shopify-durable-object/README.md

 | - | - | - | - |
 | **Free** | 100,000 per day | No charge for duration | 10 milliseconds of CPU time per invocation |
 | **Standard** | 10 million included per month +$0.30 per additional million | No charge or limit for duration | 30 million CPU milliseconds included per month +$0.02 per additional million CPU milliseconds Max of [5 minutes of CPU time](https://developers.cloudflare.com/workers/platform/limits/#worker-limits) per invocation (default: 30 seconds) Max of 15 minutes of CPU time per [Cron Trigger](https://developers.cloudflare.com/workers/configuration/cron-triggers/) or [Queue Consumer](https://developers.cloudflare.com/queues/configuration/javascript-apis/#consumer) invocation |

+## Session Storage and Data Architecture
+This template uses Durable Objects for session storage, which provides excellent performance and consistency for store-specific data.
+Durable Objects are strongly consistent, geographically distributed, and perfect for storing any data that is specific to an individual Shopify store.
+When a store first uses your app, a Durable Object is created geographically close to that store, ensuring fast access times and strong consistency for all subsequent requests from that store.
+A D1 database is also included for cases where you need traditional SQL database functionality for data that spans across multiple stores or requires complex relational operations.

+ **When to use Durable Objects:**
+- Store-specific data that is unique to each individual Shopify store.
+Since each store gets its own Durable Object instance created near their geographic location, this is ideal for any data that belongs to a single store and needs fast, consistent access.

+ **When to use a D1 Database:**
+- Cross-store data, analytics that aggregate information from multiple stores, or any data that needs to be queried across your entire application rather than being specific to one store.

 ## Prerequisites